DiffCLIP: Leveraging Stable Diffusion for Language Grounded 3D Classification: Experiments and Results

 We experiment DiffCLIP with the trainable Style-Prompt Generation Module and the trainable Multi-view Fusion Module under 1, 2, 4, and 8 shots on ModelNet10.
 For $K$-shot settings, we randomly sample $K$ point clouds from each category of the training set.
 We set the learning rate as 1e-4 initially to train the meta-nets in the style prompt generation module, and then turn the learning rate of the meta-net into 1e-7 and train the multi-view fusion block.
 Due to the limitation of memory of our GPU, the training batch size is set as 1.
 Default prompts are used for stable diffusion.

-\textbf{Performance.} As is shown in Table~\ref{tab:few-shot}, we compare few-shot classification performance of DiffCLIP to PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++} in terms of $K$-shot classification accuracy. \footnote{We do not compare with PointCLIP and PointCLIP v2 as the authors did not release the exact performance on the benchmark to this day.} DiffCLIP surpasses PointNet in performance and approximately approaches PointNet++.
+\textbf{Performance.} As is shown in Table~\ref{tab:few-shot}, we compare few-shot classification performance of DiffCLIP to PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++} in terms of $K$-shot classification accuracy.
+DiffCLIP surpasses PointNet in performance and approximately approaches PointNet++.
 It reaches an accuracy of 79.0\% under 8-shot training.